 The normal playing sequence on CDs with multiple folders is:

-- Play the tracks within the root (top level) first - Then the tracks in any folder(s) within the root - Then move onto the second folder, and so forth.
+- Play the tracks within the root (top level) first. - Then the tracks in any folder(s) within the root. - Then move to the second folder, and so forth.

 To navigate to a track: